-The District budget will be presented for public hearing in accordance with Education Code 52062, which aligns the public hearing of the budget with the Local Control Accountability Plan (LCAP).
-Staff will present a report on the budget for 2014-15.
-The final 2014-15 budget is scheduled for adoption at the meeting of the Board of Education on June 25, 2014.
+The District budget will be presented in accordance with Education Code 52062, which aligns the budget with the Local Control Accountability Plan (LCAP).
+Staff presented a report on the budget for 2014-15 at the June 11, 2014 Board meeting as a part of the public hearing.